 index-repo

-command typically achieves 70% mapping accuracy and enables code generation that uses your design system components. - Once your repository has been indexed, use the
+command typically achieves 70% mapping accuracy and enables code generation that uses your design system components, icons, and tokens. - Once your repository has been indexed, use the

 code

 command to continue generating code.
-Your generated code will now more readily make use of your own components.
+Your generated code is now ready to make use of your own components and icons.

 Component indexing solves the complex problem of Figma component mapping, which traditionally requires significant manual effort to validate whether mappings correctly translate design components into code components.